ghosteau/PharmFriend/README.md

-This is purely a concept right now being fed random training data and evaluated based upon that.
+This is purely a concept right now being fed random training from Kaggle and evaluated based upon that.
+It is a very basic decision tree algorithm, however, I think with more developers and software engineering, this could have use in a real-world setting if implemented accordingly.

-In an ideal world, we can this decision tree real metrics and evaluate how it performs.
-On the current concept data, it is performing exceptionally well, which leads me to believe a decision tree or random forest will be the best route for this concept.

-Thank you for checking it out, much love.
+This is one of my older concepts, so this one is probably going to be on the back burner for a while, especially because real medical data is sensitive and hard to find.
+I would also be open to trying out neural networks rather than a decision tree algorithm.
+I decided to do it in Python and R just to give a basic idea of what it could look like!